 The Intersection of Need and Talent and Money

 The third component, MONEY, completes the puzzle.
-Over the past 10 years there has been a steady rise in funding sources available to social entrepreneurs.
+Over the past 10 years there has been a steady rise in funding sources available to social Fellows.
 There are angel groups (for example, Investors Circle), foundations (Skoll Foundation, The Bill and Melinda Gates Foundation,and the Kauffman Foundation), social-impact banks (such as Triodos Bank in Europe), and a variety of emerging venture firms (see a great listhere, from Olivia Khalili of Cause Capital blog).

 At UC Berkeley, my students and I have completed a “Note on Social Impacting Investment” that can be used with MBA students to provide an overview of the options available.
 The Note, written in 2012, provides an overview of the wide range of emerging options for philanthropic and impact investing, along with overviews of 8 of the top funding organizations.
 To download and read the Note, click here: A Note on Social and Impact Investing